redhat-cop/patch-operator/readme.md

 ## Runtime patch enforcement

-There are situation when we need to patch pre-existing objects.
+There are situations when we need to patch pre-existing objects.
 Again this is a use case that is hard to model with gitops operators which will work only on object that they own.
-Especially with sophisticated Kubernetes distributions, it is not uncommon that a kubernetes instance, when is installed, is configured with some default settings.
+Especially with sophisticated Kubernetes distributions, it is not uncommon that a Kubernetes instance, at installation time, is configured with some default settings.
 Changing those configurations means patching those objects.
-For example let's take the case of Openshift Oauth configuration.
-This object pre-exist and it is expected to be patched with any newly enabled authentication mechanism.
+For example, let's take the case of OpenShift Oauth configuration.
+This object is present by default and it is expected to be patched with any newly enabled authentication mechanism.
 This is how it looks like after installation:

 ```yaml
 apiVersion: config.openshift.io/v1